 Near Finca Las Nuevas you can admire cave paintings in the Ardales Caves.
-These cave paintings contributed to a new archeological discovery!
+These cave paintings contributed to a new archaeological discovery!
 Before 2018 homo sapiens were considered to be the first ones to decorate the cave walls.
 Now it appeared to be the Neanderthals.
-A visit to this cave is absolutely an unique experience.
+A visit to this cave is absolutely a unique experience.

 The history of the cave paintings

 The limestone cave, situated at 565 meters above sea level, was discovered in 1821 when an earthquake reopened the cave’s entrance.
 The entrance had been closed for 3500 years.
 The five-chamber cave was opened for domestic tourism in 1823.